How to Hold a Successful Open House

 Make Sure Your House Is Ready

-Just because you put your house on the market doesn’t mean it’s ready for inspection by prospective homebuyers.
-Your house has only one chance to make a great first impression, so make sure you do a thorough cleaning and make any minor home maintenance projects that will make it more aesthetically pleasing.
-For help locating skilled professionals in any home improvement area, visit our free “Find a Pro” section.
+If you put your house on the market it should be ready for inspection by prospective homebuyers.
+Your house has only one chance to make a great first impression.
+Before you hold your open house, make sure you do a thorough cleaning and make any minor home maintenance projects that will make it more aesthetically pleasing.
+You should also declutter your home both inside and out.

 Weekends are Best

-Open Houses are traditionally held on non-holiday Sundays between 1:00 p.m. – 4:00 p.m.
-Let people know that you’re having an Open House by placing ForSaleByOwner.com directional yard signs at key intersections.
-ForSaleByOwner.com sellers can also advertise their Open House on their online property listing by accessing their account, which will help attract buyers looking for upcoming Open Houses.
+Open houses are traditionally held on non-holiday Sundays between 1:00 p.m. – 4:00 p.m.
+Let people know that you’re having an open house by placing directional yard signs at key intersections.
+You can also advertise your open house on your online property listing, which will help attract buyers looking for upcoming Open Houses.

 Have an Open House When Others Are

 Time your open house to take advantage of traffic drawn by other open houses.
 Because you’re not relying on a broker to get the word out at their own convenience, you can react quickly, through social media, Craigslist and e-mail marketing.

 Once you’ve decided on a date for your open house and have finished preparing, these are the things that will help yours be memorable and positive for buyers.

 One of the oldest tricks of the trade is baking cookies right before an Open House.
 It gives the house a pleasant aroma of baked goods and the treats give people a reason to stay and ask questions about the house, which will give you more opportunities to talk about its features.
 Put the cookies in the kitchen so visitors will follow their noses from the front entryway into the house.